 Racial injustice is common in the workplace, which can have a psychological impact on workers.
 During the COVID-19 pandemic, workers reported feeling heightened anxiety, frustration, and stress because of unfair treatment in the workplace.
 Tamara Holder is a race discrimination lawyer with an impressive record of defending civil rights in areas of employment, housing, and criminal justice reform.

 It is illegal to be treated differently in the workplace because of your race, ethnicity, color, or national origin.
 Unfortunately, race discrimination is still common, and even pervasive, in the workplace.
 Some employers create an employee handbook or a “diversity and inclusion” department but still, consciously or unconsciously, engage in race discrimination.
 Title VII of the Civil Rights Act of 1964 prohibits workplace discrimination on the basis of race.
-Unfortunately, race discrimination is still common, and even pervasive, in the today’s workplace.
-Some employers create an employee handbook or a “diversity and inclusion” department but still, consciously or unconsciously, engage in race discrimination in the workplace.

 Often times, employees are passed over for promotions, placed on probation or performance improvement plans without cause, demoted, excluded, or ridiculed in the workplace because of their race.